 Figure 8.
-RAX Models and Simulations as related to various analysis/simulation tools
+RAX Models and Simulations as related to various simulation environment

-The intent of this analysis is to use the given parametric model in three different analysis scenarios:
+So the intent is to use the given parametric model in three different analysis scenarios:

-- Analysis Scenario 1: Given the data download rate (r{dl}) and the available power (p{dl}) , compute the maximum feasible SNR for the communication link. - Analysis Scenario 2: Given the data download rate (r{dl}) and the desired SNR, compute the minimum feasible power required (p{dl}) . - Analysis Scenario 3: Given the available power (p{dl}) and the desired SNR, compute the maximum feasible data download rate (r_dl) that can be achieved.
+• Analysis Scenario 1: Given the data download rate (r_dl) and the available power (p_dl), compute the SNR for the communication link.

+• Analysis Scenario 2: Given the data download rate (r_dl) and the desired SNR, compute the power required (p_dl).

+• Analysis Scenario 3: Given the available power (p_dl) and the desired SNR, compute the data download rate (r_dl) that can be achieved.

-Figure 11 shows the SysML instance structure (block definition diagram) for an analysis of a specific design configuration with specific values of the properties.
-Figure 12 shows the ParaMagic browser for Analysis Scenario 1.
-As shown in the figure, all of the value properties have assigned values except for SNR and L_s .
-SNR is assigned target causality as the value of interest for Analysis Scenario 1 and L_s is left with undefined causality which means it will be solved only if necessary to the solve for the specific target value.
-Figure 12 shows the solved value of SNR (in the box).
-In this example, $SNR{min} = 13$ dB, which is acceptable and therefore the power allotted in the design is sufficient for the specified data download rate and acceptable error rate.
-The Update to SysML button at the right of the browser allows the user to update the solved values in response to the specific model and diagram.
+ParaMagic leverages the SysML standard to execute parametric models in the context of block instances, where each instance represents a specific design alternative or configuration or scenario in this case.
+With ParaMagic, we can execute a given parametric model for different causalities - input and output variables can be switched on-the-fly.
+Figure ?? shows the SysML instance structure (block definition diagram) for an analysis of a specific design configuration with specific values of the properties of the design.
+Figure ?? shows the ParaMagic browser for Analysis Scenario 1.
+As shown in the figure, all of the value properties have assigned values except for SNR and L_s.
+SNR is assigned target causality as the value of interest for Analysis Scenario 1 and L_s is left with undefined causality which means it will be solved only if needed to find the target value.
+Figure ?? shows the solved value of SNR, boxed in red.
+As $SNR{min} = 13$ dB, this value is acceptable and therefore the power allotted in the design is sufficient for the specified data download rate and acceptable error rate.
+The Update to SysML button at the right of the browser allows the user to update the solved values to the instance model and diagram.

-Figure 13 shows the ParaMagic browser for Analysis Scenarios 2 and 3 (note the corresponding SysML instance structure is not shown).
+Figure ?? shows the ParaMagic browser for Analysis Scenarios 2 and 3 (SysML instance structure not shown).
 It shows that SNR has been assigned given causality and value 13, equal to SNR{min} .
-For Analysis Scenario 2 (LHS), the power required for download p{dl} is computed given the minimum acceptable SNR and data download rate.
+For Analysis Scenario 2 (LHS), the power required for download p_dl is computed given the minimum acceptable SNR and data download rate.
 For Analysis Scenario 3 (RHS), the data download rate r_dl is computed given the minimum acceptable SNR and available power.

 Figure 9.
-SysML Block Definition Diagram (BDD) illustrating the SNR Analysis model
+SysML BDD illustrating the SNR Analysis model setup